Lisa Annett McWilliams Huderson - Picayune Item

 Graveside services will be held Friday, December 4, 2020 at 2:00 p.m. at Picayune Cemetery.
 Pastor Michael Kelley will officiate.
 A Visitation Walk-Thru will be held Thursday, December 3, 2020 from 5-7:00 p.m. at Brown’s Funeral Home Chapel.
 Due to COVID-19 mask and social distance will be enforced.

 Lisa Annett McWilliams was born in Picayune, MS on November 22, 1963 to the late Mary and Lee McWilliams Sr. She was the fourth of six children.
-She is proceeded in death by her parents, Mary and Lee McWilliams Sr.; two brothers, Terry O’lando McWilliams and Lee McWilliams Jr. and one grandson, Lamont Carson.
+She is preceded in death by her parents, Mary and Lee McWilliams Sr.; two brothers, Terry O’lando McWilliams and Lee McWilliams Jr. and one grandson, Lamont Carson.

 Lisa was baptized at an early age at St. Matthew Missionary Baptist church under the leadership of Rev. Woodward.